Body image in midlife: What Affects it & How to improve yours

 I think many of us can recall stories or experiences of parts of our body being objectified.
 Where it gets tricky is the ways we try to cope with the parts of us that are unique, but experienced as wrong or as a source of shame.

 We have a toxic culture that places unrealistic expectations on how our bodies look (and a multi-billion dollar industry that will “help you” try to manipulate your body to look like some idealized image).
 I am not just talking about the dieting industry.
 Look at the anti-aging industry and how there are products that can supposedly keep you looking youthful.
-How much money are you spending each year on creams, botox and fillers?
+How much money are you spending each year on creams, botox, lashes and fillers?

 Exploring where your body image comes from